-In 2019 I was lucky to be accepted into the International MFA in Creative Writing & Literary Translation, offered by the Vermont University of Fine Arts, and graduated in July 2021.
+In 2019 I was accepted into the International MFA in Creative Writing & Literary Translation, offered by the Vermont University of Fine Arts, and graduated in July 2021.
+My thesis, a manuscript called AFTER THE QUAKE, made the long list for the wonderful Michael Gifkin’s Prize (2022), offered by Text Publishing.

 As well as working on my second manuscript, I enjoying writing short stories and personal essays about my life as a New Zealander abroad and my mixed race family.
 I am also interested in motherhood and identity.